Cévennes: Ancient

 Under Roman control, Le Vigan was part of the Roman "Provincia," (hence Provence) called Gallia Narbonensis.
 Julius Caesar crossed the Cévennes mountains in the winter of 52 BCE, having his soldiers clear paths in up to six feet of snow, to attack the Averne Confederation.

-The Visigoths took control of the western half of Gallia Narbonensis in 462 CE, a part known as Septimania which included Le Vigan, and they retained control despite attempts in 586 and 589 BCE when the Frankish, Merovingian King Guntram attempted to conquer the area from the north.
+The Visigoths took control of the western half of Gallia Narbonensis in 462 CE, a part known as Septimania which included Le Vigan, and they retained control despite attempts in 586 and 589 CE when the Frankish, Merovingian King Guntram attempted to conquer the area from the north.

 Middle Ages

-In 587 the region came under Catholic rule with the conversion of the Visigoth king Reccared I. In 719, the Moor Al-Samh conquered Septimania as part of the Umayyad invasion of Gaul and the Franks struggled to take it back over the next several decades.
-By 780, Charlemagne had conquered the entire territory.
+In 587 the region came under Catholic rule with the conversion of the Visigoth king Reccared I. In 719, the Moor Al-Samh conquered Septimania as part of the Umayyad invasion of Gaul and the Franks struggled to take it back over the next several decades, but the southern slopes of the Cévennes were permanently reconquered by 752.
+King Pepin the Short reconquered the whole of Septimania in 759.

+In the High Middle Ages, the region saw the flourishing of Romanesque architecture and monastic implantation, like Mazan Abbey.
+It was during this time that large-scale clearings took place under the lead of abbots and monks, allowing more space to be cultivated by the local people.

+The northern part of the region suffered greatly from the Hundred Years War.
+The English and their mercenaries occupied the Gevaudan and raided the Velay.
+In 1380 Bertrand Duguesclin died of illness while besieging Chateauneuf-de-Randon, a fortified city then under English occupation.

 The "Desert" period and the Camisards War

 French Protestants, also called the Huguenots, were established in the Cévennes by the beginning of the 16th century.
 They were often persecuted and lacked the freedom to worship openly, so they kept away from cities.
 They worshiped in deserted wilderness areas: forests, caves, and gullies.
 The Edict of Nantes in 1598 gave some relief and freedom of worship to Protestants but also concentrated the power of the Catholic Church in France.

 The Edict of Fontainebleau, on October 1685, revoked the Edict of Nantes, and forbade Protestant worship services.
 It called for the destruction of temples, exiling pastors, and forced Catholic instruction on the children.
 The borders were closed in response to the exodus of Huguenots from the area and the resulting economic losses.
 The Huguenots who stayed resisted and, known as Camisards in the Cévennes, they took up arms to fight for their religious freedom.
 As many as 3,000 Protestants fought against 30,000 royal troops from 1702 till 1704.
 Sporadic fighting continued until 1715.
 The Edict of Versailles in 1787, and the French Revolution and the Declaration of the Rights of Man and of the Citizen in 1789, finally brought a political solution to the struggles and gave non-Catholics the right to practice their religion openly.